yogeshhegde/processor-sdk-doc/source/linux/Overview/Top_Level_Makefile.rst

    the u-boot sources for the correct device.
 -  **TI\_SDK\_PATH** - This points to the top-level of the SDK.
 This is the same directory where the Rules.make file itself is located.
-.. ifconfig:: CONFIG_part_family not in ('J7_family')

-    -  **DESTDIR** - This points to the base installation directory that applications/drivers should be installed to.
-This is usually the root of a target file system but can be changed to point anywhere.
-By default the initial value is a unique key value of \_\_DESTDIR\_\_ which is replaced with the location of the target NFS file system when the
-       `sdk-install.sh <Run_Setup_Scripts.html>`__ script
-       is run.
-.. ifconfig:: CONFIG_part_family in ('J7_family')

-    -  **DESTDIR** - This points to the base installation directory that applications/drivers should be installed to.
-This is usually the root of a target file system but can be changed to point anywhere.
-By default the initial value is a unique key value of \_\_DESTDIR\_\_ which is replaced with the location of the target NFS file system as a part of the SDK installation.
 -  **LINUX\_DEVKIT\_PATH** - This points to the linux-devkit directory.
    This directory is the base directory containing the cross-compiler and cross-libraries as well as the